JasperZhang121/Vaults/Artificial Intelligence/Natural Language Processing/Models & Algorithm/Word2Vec.md

     - Good for capturing meaning in less frequent words.
 2. **Continuous Bag of Words (CBOW):**

-    - The CBOW model aims to predict the target word given a context of surrounding words.
+    - The CBOW model aims to <mark style="background: #FFB8EBA6;">predict the target word given a context of surrounding words</mark>.
     - The context words are used as input, and the model tries to predict the target word.
     - Good for capturing meaning of more frequent words.